Rancho Palos Verdes, California: Trump National Golf Club

-Trump National Golf Club Los Angeles is a public golf club located in Rancho Palos Verdes.
+Trump National Golf Club Los Angeles is a public golf club in Rancho Palos Verdes.
 The course was designed by Pete Dye and Donald J. Trump Signature Design.
 It is owned by The Trump Organization.
 Originally owned by the Ocean Trails Golf Club, the area suffered a landslide where the 18th hole slid toward the Pacific Ocean.
 The Ocean Trails Golf Club subsequently went into bankruptcy, and on November 26, 2002, The Trump Organization bought the property for $27 million, with the intention of completely redesigning and rebuilding the course.

-On January 20, 2006, the 18-hole Trump National Golf Club opened in Los Angeles.
-That summer, the golf club erected a 70-foot flagpole for an American flag; critics claimed it was illegal, but the golf club was allowed to retain it after a City Council vote.
+In 2006, the 18-hole Trump National Golf Club opened, and erected a 70-foot flagpole for an American flag; critics claimed it was illegal, but the golf club was allowed to retain it after a City Council vote.